 "An album made with love for the peewee punks!
 This high energy album covers a range of relatable childhood themes as well as some nods to seminal kid moments for those who grew up in the 80s." -Eat The Marshmallow

 "The best kindie musicians strike a tone that can be endearing, enthusiastic or challenging, but never patronizing.
-Listening to “Kookie,” you can tell Jamie loves this style of rock, and knows his audience." - (cool) progeny
+Listening to “Kookie,” you can tell Jamie loves this style of rock, and knows their audience." - (cool) progeny

 "This high energy album will have listeners rocking and rolling all over the house.” -Bookworm Bev